-There are several different ways of updating property records when someone dies.
-Check how to update property records or transfer a registered property after a death.
+There are several different ways to update property records when someone dies.
+Check the process for updating property records or transferring a registered property after a death.

 UPDATING PROPERTY RECORDS: When someone dies, the first step is finding out whether they were the joint or sole owner.